-The conference will pay particular (but not exclusive) attention to the themes listed hereunder.
+The conference paid particular (but not exclusive) attention to the themes listed hereunder.

 Click on the title of each theme to find out more.